jeffreycwitt/hn202/docs/pelnary.md

 {:.rquestion}
 Based on today's plenary, what would be a good multiple choice quiz or exam question?
 Tell us why this would be a good question that captures a significant point raised in today's lecture.

+# Plenary 10 (Fri, Apr 26)
+## The Western Schism - Dr. Jeffrey Witt

+{:.rquestion}
+I forgot t post this before the lecture...but if you want to respond...what was a detail from today's lecture that struck you as particularly interesting?